Translating WAI Resources

 - Why Standards Harmonization is Essential to Web Accessibility (no date set for the update to be completed)

-For web pages at URIs that begin with www.w3.org/TR/ there is a different process that is being updated in early 2019.
-Previous information is available in W3C Translations.
+Web pages at URIs that begin with www.w3.org/TR/ (for “Technical Report”) follow a different process described in W3C Translations.

 Most translations are informative and unofficial.
 In cases where standards translations are meant for official purposes, they may be developed as Authorized W3C Translations according to the Policy for Authorized W3C Translations.
 Generally only completed W3C Recommendations and Working Group Notes are candidates for Authorized W3C Translations, including the WAI guidelines.
 The authorized translations policy is designed to ensure transparency and community accountability in the development of authorized translations under the oversight of W3C.Back to Top